-The current Coronavirus (COVID-19) outbreak presents an uneasy challenge, especially for those of us who are close to the people most vulnerable.
+Coronavirus (COVID-19) has presented an uneasy challenge, especially for the people most vulnerable and those who love and support them.
 Questions are countless, yet important.
-Here are a few that are asked the most.
-We’ve provided answers based on what we currently know, and subject to change as new information is available:
+Here are answers to common questions based on what we currently know, and subject to change as new information is available:

 What is PioneerCare doing to keep our loved ones safe?